 Dealing with an amputation can be deeply traumatic, profoundly impacting the physical and mental wellbeing of the patient.
 It can affect everything from relationships to home, work and family life and can mean having to adapt to enjoy recreational or social activities in a new way.

-If you experienced problems during medical treatment, which led to you needing an amputation, then you may be feeling distraught and unsure of our options.
-Of paramount importance is that you secure the services of an experienced medical negligence Solicitor, who can provide legal guidance and explain your options.
+If you experienced problems during medical treatment that led to you needing an amputation, then you may be feeling distraught and unsure of where to turn.
+The most important thing is that you secure the services of an experienced medical negligence solicitor, who can provide legal guidance and explain your options.

-For those who have been on the receiving end of this type of surgery, the consequences are truly life-changing and can lead to deep psychological trauma.
+For those who have been on the receiving end of this avoidable type of surgery, the consequences are truly life-changing and can lead to deep psychological trauma.
 Not only are you left to recover from a major operation, but your whole life is turned upside down.

 If your amputation was preventable and unnecessary, we might be able to help you claim compensation.
 This may not fully put your life back to how it was before the surgery, but it can help in many ways.

+If you have suffered physically, emotionally, or financially due to amputation, we can help.
 Get in touch now and find out how we can help with your case for amputation compensation.